csiebler/azure-functions-python-example-2022/README.md

 az functionapp create --consumption-plan-location westeurope --runtime python --runtime-version 3.9 --functions-version 4 --name functionapp20220913 --os-type linux --storage-account functionapp20220913
 ```

+Make sure that your `connection` setting in `BlobTrigger\function.json` points to a Function App setting that contains a Connection String.
+Per default, `AzureWebJobsStorage` will exist in your Function App and point to the Storage Account created above.

 Then deploy our current Function App to it:
 ```console
 func azure functionapp publish functionapp20220913